|Title:||Head Women's Swimming Coach/Associate Director of Athletics|

 |College:||New Mexico, 1996|

-Dave Griffore is entering his third year as Head Women's Swimming Coach/Aquatics Coordinator and first as Assistant Athletic Director at Emory & Henry College.
+Dave Griffore is in his third year as Head Women's Swimming Coach/Aquatics Coordinator and first as Associate Director of Athletics at Emory & Henry College.
 Griffore's adminstrative duties include fundraising, recruiting and serving as a liasion between athletics and admissions.
 Prior to working in athletics, Griffore was a Councelor in the E&H Admissions Office.